Skip to Content

 Six more county parks you’ll love…

 C.B.
-Smith Park, Broward County: This well-manicured park is one of South Florida’s best family-oriented recreation areas with a water park and multiple waterslides (closed in winter), batting cages, a golf driving range, tennis center, multiple picnic areas, playgrounds, and fishing lakes.
+Smith Park, Broward County: This manicured park is one of South Florida’s best family recreation areas with a water park and multiple waterslides (closed in winter), batting cages, a golf driving range, tennis center, multiple picnic areas, playgrounds, and fishing lakes.
 The park has a well-groomed campground with 71 paved RV sites, full hookups.
 Day use: $1.50 per person on weekends and holidays; free on weekdays.
 Water park admission: $9.50 per person.
 Camping: $30-$40/night plus tax.
 Address: 900 N. Flamingo Road, Pembroke Pines, FL 33028.
 Phone: 954-357-5170.

 Peanut Island, Riviera Beach, Palm Beach County: The very definition of hidden gem: It’s an island with camping, some of the best from-the-beach snorkeling in South Florida and a fascinating historic site, a bunker where President John F. Kennedy could hide during a nuclear attack.